flynn-dev/Cave-Game-Project/README.md

 This is a short platforming game called "Dreki's Way Home" created as a final project for my Game Creation 12 class from October 2020 to November 2020.
 I worked with a group of three other people on this project.
-I was the head game designer and sole programmer on this project.
+I was the head game designer and sole programmer.

 You may view the code I wrote in "Cava-Game-Project/Assets/Scripts".